dvdzara/docker-compose-manifests/README.md

-# Docker compose manifests
+# Infrastructure as code manifests

-I use these manifests to deploy services on my server.
+These files describe the things that I deploy on my homelab.

 ## Tools needed for kubernetes